orchidsoftware/orchid.software/docs/en/docs/installation.md

 ---
 title: Installation
-description: This getting started guide will help you get started using Laravel Orchid.
+description: Learn how to install and set up Laravel Orchid in your project with our comprehensive installation guide.
+Step-by-step instructions and helpful tips make it easy to get started with Orchid.
 ---